aoki-n1/spec-btw-spec-scitt/README.md

 # spec-btw-spec-scitt

-To bridge the gap between specifications on Supply Chain Security
+To bridge the gap between specifications on Supply Chain Security...